ASalad42/Monitoring-and-Alert-Management/README.md

 ## Autoscaling and load balancer
+Diagram of my architecture explaining steps and functionality of ALB -ASG - TG - Multi- AZs deployment

 ![image](https://user-images.githubusercontent.com/104793540/186675351-2cec10a9-2868-4b2b-8ac9-a0bd0551d8aa.png)

-Diagram of my architecture explaining steps and functionality of ALB -ASG - TG - Multi- AZs deployment
+- Application Load Balancer distributes the traffic between EC2 instances so that no one instance gets overwhelmed
+- Autoscaling will automatically adjust the amount of computational resources based on the server load
+- Highly Available & Scalable